BradleyA/Linux-admin/github-repository-traffic/README.md

 **775 owner.repository** - Script that downloads the GitHub repository historic traffic information.
 The owner.repository script is linked to \<GITHUB_OWNER>.\<REPOSITORY> because the script uses the file name for \<GITHUB_OWNER> and \<REPOSITORY>.
 The output data file is /usr/local/data/github/\<GITHUB_OWNER>/\<REPOSITORY>/\<GITHUB_OWNER>.\<REPOSITORY>.\<date>.
 It is scheduled to run once a week using crontab but can be scheduled more or less often.

-**775 parse.repository.data.sh** - Parse relevant data from cron output data file to create [clone,view].table.md, [clone,view].total, and [clone,view].\<DATE> files.
-These files ([clone,view].table.md, [clone,view].total) are used to update your \<GITHUB_OWNER>/\<REPOSITORY>/README.md file on GitHub.
-A copy of the [clone,view].table.md file will be copied to \<GITHUB_OWNER>/\<REPOSITORY>/images directory in future automation upgrades.
-The [clone,view].\<DATE> file contains one column of formated data to be used in [clone,view].table.md file.
+**775 parse.repository.data.sh** - Parse output from owner.repository script to create [clone,view].table.md, [clone,view].total, and [clone,view].\<DATE> files.  [clone,view].table.md is a markdown table organized in two rows; [Clones,Views] and [Unique clones,Unique

-**Note --->>>**  Complete **napkin notes** from here to **page end <<<---*
+vistors], with dated columns.  [clone,view].total file includes the total only.  [clone,view].\<DATE> contains one column of markdown formated table data to be used in [clone,view].table.md file.
+You can use the data in these files anyway you want.
+I have used them in my <GITHUB_OWNER>/<REPOSITORY>/README.md file and copied some files to <GITHUB_OWNER>/<REPOSITORY>/images directory.

-**750 setup.github.repository.sh** - Setup GitHub repository traffic scripts and data directories to download GitHub traffic information before it is removed from GitHub.
+In the future I want to automate a push of this data to GitHub repositories but that has many challenges (which branch, how much of a repository needs to be cloned to make a git push with new files, is someone editing README.md, etc).

-This script works for the local host only.
-This script creates directories and copies github-repository-traffic files into those directories (see ARCHITECTURE TREE).
+**750 setup.github.repository.sh** - This script works for the local host only.
+This script creates directories and copies github-repository-traffic files into those directories.
 It reads github.repository.list file for your list of repositories that you want GitHub traffic.
 It creates a symbolic link from <GITHUB_OWNER>.<REPOSITORY> to the script ../owner.repository and prints the lines to add to crontab.

 GitHub owner and github.repository.list are required for this script to work.  <GITHUB_OWNER> can be the first argument on the command line or defined as GITHUB_OWNER environment variable.

 Data storage is required for this solution, so you need to have permission to create /usr/local/data/github for short and long term storage.
+To use a different directory export DATA_GITHUB_DIR environment variable.

 In the future, this printed crontab list will be appended to a crontab file.
 The crontab command normally only manages a single crontab per user.
 Need a method for multiple SRE team members to manage one crontab.